Beetroot: India

 In Indian cuisine, chopped, cooked, spiced beetroot is a common side dish.
 Yellow-colored beetroots are grown on a very small scale for home consumption.

 North America

 Besides standard fruit and vegetable dishes, certain varieties of beets are sometimes used as a garnish to a tart.
+Beetroot juice is a base in the Colimense tuba compuesta.

 Northern Europe

 A common dish in Sweden and elsewhere in the Nordic countries is biff à la Lindström, a variant of meatballs or burgers, with chopped or grated beetroot added to the minced meat.
 Swedish pyttipanna is also traditionally served with pickled beetroot.

 In Northern Germany, beetroot is mashed with Labskaus or added as its side dish.

 Industrial production and other uses

 A large proportion of commercial production is processed into boiled and sterilized beetroot or pickles.

 Betanin, obtained from the roots, is used industrially as red food colorant to enhance the color and flavor of tomato paste, sauces, desserts, jams and jellies, ice cream, candy, and breakfast cereals.
 When beetroot juice is used, it is most stable in foods with low water content, such as frozen novelties and fruit fillings.

 Beetroot can be used to make wine.